Articles may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. View scripture reference copyright FAQ"

-Clicks are comfortable.
+Cliques are comfortable.
 It is the most natural thing to have special friends at church.
 As women, we gravitate to our favorite friends with hugs and rapid exchanges in animated conversation.
+BUT . . . let’s look at why we shouldn’t be in an exclusive clique.

-A click can also exclude other women who don’t totally fit into our group.
+A clique can also exclude other women who don’t fit into our group.
 They can feel left out and lonely.
 They might have a real need for encouragement but because they are not accepted, their need goes unmet.

 Let’s dig right in!!